Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 ### Introduction

-In the past decade, both the NBA and EuroLeague have seen a notable increase in 3-point shooting.
-While it’s often assumed that shooting more 3s could lead to a drop in accuracy, the data may tell a different story.
-This project investigates whether teams have become not only more reliant on 3-pointers, but also more efficient, challenging assumptions about volume vs. efficiency in modern basketball.
+Over the past decade, both the NBA and EuroLeague have experienced a significant rise in 3-point attempts.
+While it’s commonly believed that increased volume might reduce efficiency due to the shot’s difficulty, this project explores whether teams have not only relied more on 3-pointers but also sustained, or even improved, their accuracy.
+The goal is to challenge traditional assumptions about the trade-off between volume and efficiency in modern basketball.

 ### Objective